khengyeww/sym-STDP/README.md

 This project is created for own undergraduate research.

-## Dependencies
+## Requirements
+ - Ubuntu 16.04
  - Python 3.6
- - Pytorch
- - BindsNET
+ - BindsNET 0.2.4

+N.B.
+Versions mentioned above are verified to work.

+## Setup

+Head over to [BindsNET](https://github.com/Hananel-Hazan/bindsnet) and follow their instruction for environment setup.

-Alternatively, install the requirements using requirements.txt:
+Alternatively, install the required packages using requirements.txt provided:

 ```
 pip install -r requirements.txt